 Four baked potatoes cut in half and filled with butter and green onions.

-Store the leftover baked potatoes in the fridge for up to 3-4 days.
+• Storage.
+Place the cooled baked potatoes in an airtight container & refrigerate for up to 3 days.

 Print